LegioTitanicus/FnBR/README.md

 # README

-First re-factor of original fnBuilder site
+First re-factor of original fnBuilder site, pulling in original code and will then refactor piece by piece.

 - Ruby 2.6.5